 - Know how to use all of the technology that you will use during the training session.
 Have a backup plan in case any of your instructional aids fail.

 Preparation is the cornerstone of any successful training program.
 Make sure that you're organized, and that you've spent as much time as possible preparing for the event.

-Instructor-led training is useful for training middle-sized groups of people in an efficient, undistracted way, at the same time that they enjoy a positive, group-based environment.
+Instructor-led training is useful for training middle-sized groups of people in an efficient, undistracted way.
+At the same time, they enjoy a positive, group-based environment.